-Jim Jenkins has a reputation for being one of the industry’s premier comedy directors, as well as one of its best visual storytellers.
+A founding partner at O Positive Films, Jim has a well-earned reputation for being one of the industry’s premier comedy directors as well as one of its best visual storytellers.
 He has a particular knack for creating work that gets remembered.
-When Jim shot Martin Scorsese for the second time (in what turned out to be a Cannes Gold Lion-winning commercial for BBDO and AT&T), Scorsese told him that more people repeat lines to him from their first collaboration for American Express than they do from Scorsese’s own movies.
-Jim found this to be profoundly sad, believing that Goodfellas should probably have more cultural impact than a 30-second commercial.
-And more recently, Jim’s “Week of Greatness-All is Right” commercial for Foot Locker went viral for its hilarious take on all being made right (at least for one week) in the world of sports—for instance, Mike Tyson humbly returns Evander Holyfield’s ear, and Dennis Rodman buys a one-way ticket to North Korea, never to return.
+For example, when Jim shot Martin Scorsese for the second time (in a Cannes Gold Lion-winning commercial for AT&T), Scorsese told him that more people repeated lines to him from their first collaboration for American Express than they do from Scorsese’s own movies.
+Jim found this to be profoundly sad, believing that Goodfellas should have a bit more cultural impact than a 60-second commercial.

 Jim has directed multiple well-received Super Bowl commercials, including Jeep’s Groundhog Day starring Bill Murray, which placed #1 on the USA Today Admeter and Hyundai’s Elevator featuring Jason Bateman.
 Other Super Bowl work includes a Bud Light Seltzer campaign starring Post Malone and four straight years for Snickers, starring such names as Joe Pesci, Steve Buscemi, and Willem Dafoe, as well as a first-ever live Super Bowl spot starring Adam Driver.